pittisl/Generative-AI-Tutorial/README.md

 :pencil: If you understand transformers, you should be able to answer these questions:
-- What are the pros and cons of tranformers compared to RNNs (simultaneously attending, training parallelism, complexity)?
+- What are the pros and cons of tranformers compared to RNNs？(simultaneously attending, training parallelism, complexity)
-- Can you caculate the FLOPs of Grouped-Query Attention?
-When does it degrade MultiHead Attention and Multi-Query Attention?
+- Can you caculate the FLOPs of GQA?
+See when does it degrade to MHA and MQA?
+- What is the motivation of MQA and GQA?
 - What does the causal attention mask look like and why?
 - How will you describe the training of decoder-only transformers step by step?
 - Why is RoPE better than sinusoidal positional encoding?